Negotiation Strategies and Tactics to Land You a Better Deal

 In business negotiations and private deals, few areas are set in stone.
 When both negotiators are fully dedicated to finding common ground, they can use the Both-Win® strategy to find a mutually beneficial arrangement.

-If you can’t get a higher price, perhaps you can convince your counterpart to change the scope of work; or make specification, division of labor, or quality control tradeoffs.
+For example, let's say you are a service provider and you can’t get a higher price for your services, perhaps you can convince your counterpart to change the scope of work; or make specification, division of labor, or quality control tradeoffs.

 Either way, tradeoffs are what you should aim for.
 But first…